wareya/MirageVN/README.md

 - Godot doesn't support mixed-DPI setups 100%; I have a 1x DPI scale main monitor, and if I drag godot projects onto my 1.25x DPI scale monitor, they end up blurry
 - While window resizing results in sharp text and sprites, the project is not truly base-resolution-independent; changing the default window resolution away from 720p will slightly break now things are positioned
 - Certain things that should be project-wide shared settings are currently hardcoded, like tachie fading time etc.
+- Speaker face display on the textbox and in the backlog are a huge hack

 ## How to use